10 Ways to Stop Identity Theft

 - Monitor your credit card activity: Carefully examine your credit-card statements for fraudulent charges before paying them.
 If you don't need or use department store or bank-issued credit cards, close the accounts.

 - Monitor your Social Security activity: You may wish to order your Social Security Earnings and Benefits statement once a year to check for fraud.

-- Remove your name from marketing lists: The three credit-reporting bureaus Equifax, Experian and TransUnion - all maintain marketing lists that may contain your information.
-Contact these agencies to remove you name from the lists.
+- Remove your name from marketing lists: The three credit-reporting bureaus - Equifax, Experian, and TransUnion - all maintain marketing lists that may contain your information.
+Contact these agencies to remove your name from the lists.
 You may also want to add your name to the Missouri No Call list to reduce telephone solicitations.